 1. Do not let your GPA drop below a 3.00.
 The vast majority of graduate schools have a 3.0 as their cut-off.
 If you are below this, there are some avenues around it (see below).

 2. Score well on the GRE.
-Your score on the GRE is more important than your GPA.
-A high score on the GRE can make-up for a low GPA.
-Make sure you study for the GRE by purchasing any one of the many GRE study and preparation guides.
+Make sure you prepare for the GRE.
+You can do so by purchasing any one of the many GRE study and preparation guides and/or complete a GRE preparation course offered by private companies.
 Practice taking the test under the actual conditions of the exam.
 If you can afford it, take a formal course on the GRE (e.g., Kaplan).
 Studying and practicing for the GRE is proven to significantly increase your score!
-Note that many universities allocate fellowships and scholarships based on your performance on the GRE's, so even if you generally score well on these exams, a modest improvement at the high end of these exams can help you qualify for the multi-year fellowships that are often awarded by universities.
+Note that some universities allocate fellowships and scholarships based on your performance on the GRE's, so even if you generally score well on these exams, a modest improvement at the high end of these exams can help you qualify for the multi-year fellowships that are often awarded by universities.

 1. Start doing actual science early.
 You should understand that classes are only one part of your education.
 You should begin to obtain real hands-on research experience as early as your sophomore year.
 You should try to obtain field and research experience by finding a graduate student or faculty member who is doing interesting work, and see if you can: